sap-tutorials/Tutorials/tutorials/hcp-webide-round-currency/hcp-webide-round-currency.md

     Now that you know how to round the number, the trick is to figure out where to use this approach.

-3. To make the change so it affects the master and detail views, you want to make the change as far “upstream” as possible, which is in the `_setModel` function of `Component.js`.
+3. To make the change so it affects the master and detail views, you want to make the change as far "upstream" as possible, which is in the `_setModel` function of `Component.js`.

     ![Beginning of `_setModel` function](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hcp-webide-round-currency/mob2-2_3.png)